 Scoir allows students and families to:

-- Get involved in the planning and advising process: build a resume, complete online surveys to see how students' unique talents translate to majors and careers.
+- Get involved in the planning and advising process: build a resume and complete online surveys to see how students' unique talents translate to majors and careers.

 - Search for colleges together: based on students' personal and academic interests, build college lists, and explore campus communities to understand what type of environment fits best.
 Parents can share suggestions with students to review.

-- Understand admissions costs: use online tools to see what the cost of different schools will be based on what your family can contribute to the cost of education.
+- Understand admissions costs: Use online tools to see average costs, based on family contribution.

 - Decide which colleges to apply to and keep all application documents in one place.